-Sonic Youth’s fifth studio album, Daydream Nation, celebrates its 30th anniversary this month: a sprawling work that has served as a major influence for many of today’s finest acts working in alternative and indie rock.
+Sonic Youth’s fifth studio album, Daydream Nation, celebrates its 30th anniversary this month; a sprawling work that has served as a major influence for many of today’s finest acts working in alternative and indie rock.
 Noisy avant-rock with cathartic vocals and bold, punkish statements is usually an instant win for me, but connecting with the record in any meaningful way has proven difficult for me.

 To me, Daydream Nation feels like a relative triumph rather than an unequivocal masterpiece.
 It’s an extremely long album, but not quite rousing enough to warrant such a length.
 There are different moods and degrees of character to Daydream Nation, but they’re simply not strong enough.
 More importantly, the way in which the album is mixed and produced doesn’t allow the music to be as dramatic or as dreamy as it strives to be.
 It’s both enjoyable and frustrating at the same time.

 For many long-time listeners, Daydream Nation stands proud as one of their all-time favourite rock albums of all time.
 As ever, context is everything, and it clearly made a huge critical splash back in 1988.
 As an artistic statement, I realise that the release of Daydream Nation was a major point in rock music, and I am forever thankful.
 I just wish I could love it the way others do.
 The album opens well, and the concluding trilogy of songs are pretty wonderful too.
 As for the rest, I regrettably get lost in a haze.
 An entertaining one, albeit not totally absorbing.

 Once upon a time, the hunched and hairy fella in the middle of evolution-of-man diagrams was the most advanced lifeform around.
 Today, he looks rather unkempt and probably smells dreadful.
 That’s been my experience of Daydream Nation, an album that looms large over so much music I hold dear.
-It sounds like an stepping stone for betters versions of itself.
+It sounds like an stepping stone for better versions of itself.

 I hesitate to call this a ‘problem’ with Daydream Nation, because the record clearly doesn’t want to be otherwise.
 From the unravelled instrumentals to the tongue-in-cheek packaging, it’s a kind of anti-epic; 70 minutes of exploratory rock with a flagrant disregard for pacing or commercial viability.
 When Kim Gordon says ‘fuck you’ in “The Sprawl”, it’s not shocking, nor is it an eye-roller.
 You just nod and say, ‘ok, tell me more.’